Eddi3MS/todolist/README.md

 # Todo App made with React.Js, Redux Toolkit and Framer Motion

-So i made this app following Web Cifar tutorial, to learn more about redux toolkit and framer motion.
+So, i made this app following Web Cifar tutorial, to learn more about redux toolkit and framer motion.
 It was an awesome tutorial.
 [Check it out!!](https://www.youtube.com/watch?v=W0Uf_xu350k)

 I didnt change the design - Web Cifar design is amazing!! -, so its almost a clone.
 See it [live](https://objetivos.netlify.app/).